-Interfaith Neighbors is set to begin construction of two residential projects approved by the City of Asbury Park — the 20-unit Turf Club Residences on Springwood Avenue and a five-bedroom home on Prospect Avenue for young men needing temporary housing while learning to live independently.
+Interfaith Neighbors is set to begin construction of two residential projects approved by the City of Asbury Park — the 20-unit Parkview Residences on Springwood Avenue and a five-bedroom home on Prospect Avenue for young men needing temporary housing while learning to live independently.

-The Turf Club project is a mixed income development comprised of 10 three-story ownership-investment properties.
+The Parkview project is a mixed income development comprised of 10 three-story ownership-investment properties.

 “The first floor flat is a one-bedroom unit and the two-level upper unit is three bedrooms,” said Patrick Durkin, Interfaith Neighbors Director of Real Estate Development.
 “The purchaser of the property could decide which unit to occupy.
 We assume most would rent the ground floor one-bedroom unit, but it would not have to be that way.”

 Shore Point Architects of Ocean Grove is the architect and the same firm that designed the Springwood Center which lies diagonally across the avenue from the Parkview residences.
 Interfaith Neighbors built the Center which houses the Kula Café, the Asbury Park Senior Center, Interfaith’s Business Development Center, eight affordable apartments, the Ocean Family Success Center, and satellite Asbury Park police offices.

 The new Parkview residences also will be directly across the street from Springwood Avenue Park which opened last summer.
 Monday night concerts from late June through August lit up the avenue with musicians, city residents, music lovers from nearby towns, dancing, children playing in the park, and refreshments.
 Those concerts, presented by the Asbury Park Music Foundation and funded in part by Interfaith Neighbors, are set to continue this summer.